 A poster session will also be organized to allow speakers and participants to present their ideas and to share them with the other participants.
-The posters will be grouped by subject and authors will be at the posters for one of the two afternoon poster sessions according to the schedule in the programme.
+The posters, grouped by subject and authors, will be displayed for one of the two afternoon poster sessions according to the schedule in the programme.